 The west side of the creek, while primitive and pristine, is not accessible by foot.
 Anglers should be aware of some private property in the area and heed "no trespassing" signs.
 The Wichita Mountains Wildlife Refuge has camping facilities available.

-Lake Perry has become a popular winter trout fishery for rainbow trout.
-It replaced Lake Pawhuska as the closest trout fishery in the north-central part of the state.
+Lake Perry has become a popular winter trout fishery for rainbow trout, located south of the town of Perry in the north-central part of Oklahoma.
+This 32-acre lake is stocked from November 1 to March 31, with some of the best catch rates in January and February.
 Lake Perry is only five miles off interstate 35, so it is a great trout fishery to target if you are looking for quick access to the water.